idanaroz/kafka-producer/README.md

 # Kafka Producer

-This project main feaure is a Service has a POST method.
+This project main feaure is a Service the has a POST method.
 The POST method gets a string and produces it to Kafka.

 In order to produce it to the right kafka bootstrapServer it needs the relevant kafka bootstrapServer target.
 To run this server kafka_bootstrapServer input is needed as can be seen in application.properties file.

 In addition there is an easy option to create docker container by using the Dockerfile.
 TO achieve that:
 # 1. create a jar for the project.
 Let's same the name is: kafka-server-producer:1.1-SNAPSHOT.jar